-The Company has determined its operating segments on the same basis that it uses to internally evaluate performance.
+We have determined the operating segments on the same basis that we use to internally evaluate performance.
 We have combined our three operating segments: retail stores, salon services and e-commerce, into one reportable segment because they have a similar class of consumer, economic characteristics, nature of products and distribution methods.

 Net sales include store and e-commerce merchandise sales as well as salon service revenue.
-We recognize merchandise revenue at the point of sale in our retail stores and the time of shipment in the case of Internet sales.
+We recognize merchandise revenue at the point of sale in our retail stores and e-commerce sales are recorded based on delivery of merchandise to the customer.
 Merchandise sales are recorded net of estimated returns.
 Salon service revenue is recognized at the time the service is provided.
 Gift card sales revenue is deferred until the customer redeems the gift card.
-Company coupons and other incentives are recorded as a reduction of net sales.
+Company coupons and other incentives are recorded as a reduction of net sales

 Comparable store sales reflect sales for stores beginning on the first day of the 14th month of operation.
 Therefore, a store is included in our comparable store base on the first day of the period after one year of operations plus the initial one month grand opening period.
 Non-comparable store sales include sales from new stores that have not yet completed their 13th month of operation and stores that were closed for part or all of the period in either year as a result of remodel activity.
 Remodeled stores are included in comparable store sales unless the store was closed for a portion of the current or prior period.
-E-commerce merchandise sales are excluded from comparable store sales.
-Starting in the first quarter of 2013, comparable store sales will be reported including the Company's e-commerce business.
+Beginning with the first quarter of 2013, comparable store sales include the Company's e-commerce business.
 There may be variations in the way in which some of our competitors and other retailers calculate comparable or same store sales.